marcin-piela/react-fetching-library/README.md

 ## Contributing

-Fell free to open PRs and issues to make this library better !
+Feel free to open PRs and issues to make this library better !

 When making a PR, make sure all tests pass.
 If you add a new feature, please consider updating the documentation or codesandbox examples.
 Thank you!